Call Now Request FREE consultation - 1866-758-4529

 Safety Inspection Result Statistics

-20% of all tractor-trailers inspected in the United States receive what are called out-of-work service orders.
-What this means is the inspected vehicle must be taken immediately out of operation until the safety issue is corrected.
+20% of all tractor-trailers inspected in the United States receive out-of-work service orders.
+This means the inspected vehicle must be taken immediately out of operation until the safety issue is corrected.

 What this alarming statistic means is that, at any moment in time, at least one in five trucks rolling across U.S. roadways is in such an unsafe condition that if inspected, the vehicle would be placed “out of service.”